Mariners get no-hit for second time in two weeks as Tigers’ Spencer Turnbull nearly perfect

 Spencer Turnbull, a 28-year-old right-hander who has experienced minimal major-league success over parts of four seasons, pitched baseball’s fifth no-hitter of the season in a 5-0 Tigers victory.

+There is nothing about positive about this situation.
+Besides the reactionary embarrassment of being no-hit twice in one season, and there is no legitimate reason to think it can’t happen again particularly with the current roster, the Mariners offense is abysmal.
+They are now hitting .199 on the season, which is the worst in all of baseball.
+And somewhere Mario Mendoza, whose name was attached to that infamous .200 batting line of baseball demarcation, can nod knowingly.

+“Quite frankly, we have to be better than that,” Servais said.
+“There’s no other way to put it.
+Throwing a no hitter in any league anywhere is a difficult feat.
+And you have to give a ton of credit to their pitcher for keeping it together and finishing it off.
+But I’m disappointed.
+Obviously, we’ve got to be better than that.
+We had some pitches to hit tonight and we did not hit them.”

-Mitch Haniger, the one Mariners’ hitter who had hit the ball hard off Turnbull all night, had one last chance to break it up with two outs in the ninth inning.
+Mitch Haniger, the one Mariners’ hitter who had hit the ball with any authority off Turnbull all night, had one last chance to break it up with two outs in the ninth inning.
 But Turnbull blew an elevated 95-mph fastball that Haniger foul tipped into the glove of catcher Eric Haase.

+“Once I got to that point,” Turnbull said of the ninth.
+“I was like, ‘alright, I’m going to be nervous.
+This is crazy, but I’m gonna go out there and keep doing the same thing.’
+The whole night I was like, ‘I’m not going to be afraid to make any pitches.
+I’m not going to second guess or doubt or have any fear about anything.
+I’m just gonna go attack, stay in that mindset.
+If they hit one, they hit one.
+I just wanted to stay aggressive and just keep.
+I didn’t want to beat myself.”

 For the second time in two weeks, the Mariners watched as an opposing team rushed on to the field to celebrate with a pitcher that had held them hitless.
 On May 5, Baltimore’s John Means also no-hit the Mariners, narrowly missing a perfect game.